ogawa/rwbc-oil/tools/Readme.txt

 4, there are 2 templates
     template_En_html
     template_Jp_html
-    copy then and change their name, then add your content.
+    copy them and change their names, then add your content.
     Using step 3, the header and foot will be added automatically.